Angels Unawares: History

 A replica of the sculpture has been displayed in Boston College, United States since 15 November 2020.
 A life-size replica was shown in Miami in February 2021 until 8 April 2021.
 Archbishop of Miami Thomas Wenski stated about the statue: "This is a representation of the human family and the story of migration and certainly, that’s the story of Miami.
 Miami is the Ellis Island of the South, and this, I think, represents that very well."
 He then blessed the replica, commenting: "May all who gaze upon it be filled with compassion for the stranger among us and eager to extend a hand of friendship."

 In April 2021, a replica was put in front of Notre Dame Seminary in New Orleans.
-After a national tour, this sculpture will be installed on the campus of the Catholic University in Washington, DC in fall of 2021.
+After a national tour, this sculpture was installed on the campus of The Catholic University in Washington, DC in fall of 2021.

 On November 3, 2022, a replica was unveiled at Saint Joseph's Oratory—located in the multicultural borough of Cote-des-Neiges also known as the Neighbourhood of Nations, in Montreal, Quebec, Canada—in the presence of the artist Timothy Schmalz and Oratory rector Father Michael DeLaney, CSC. “[H]ost[ing] the sculpture [is] a continuation of the mission of the founder of Saint Joseph’s Oratory of Mount Royal, Saint Brother André, CSC.
 An international crossroads, the Oratory is a significant place of welcome for many people upon their arrival in this country.”